SoftUni-Internal/interactive-content/EN/04-SOLID/05-Interface-Segregation.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/05-SOLID/EN/interactive-java-oop-advanced-s.o.l.i.d-23-fat-interfaces-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-**Having fat interfaces may lead to few consequences which we should be aware of**
+**Having fat interfaces may lead to few consequences which we should be aware of.**

 When we see an interface with more than 5-6 members, we should ask ourselves if it is not two interfaces or more.